 This paper describes a method to detect and monitor the running bottlenecks in highly variable and non-steady-state discrete event systems subject to random variation.
 The method is based on the previously developed shifting bottleneck detection.
-There are numerous definitions as to what constitutes a bottleneck [1].
+There are numerous definitions as to what constitutes a bottleneck (Lawrence and Buss 1995).
 Within this paper, we define a bottleneck as a stage in a system that has the largest effect on slowing down or stopping the entire system.
-The presented method is an extension of the shifting bottleneck detection method [2-5].
+The presented method is an extension of the shifting bottleneck detection method (Roser et al. 2002a; Roser et al. 2002b; Roser et al. 2002b; Roser et al. 2003b).

-While the shifting bottleneck approach is based on the theory of constraints [6, 7], the method is not limited to long-term average bottlenecks.
-Although most discrete event systems usually have one main bottleneck, in all but the simplest applications bottlenecks are not static but rather shift between different parts of the system [8, 9].
+While the shifting bottleneck approach is based on the theory of constraints (Blackstone 2001; Goldratt 1992), the method is not limited to long-term average bottlenecks.
+Although most discrete event systems usually have one main bottleneck, in all but the simplest applications bottlenecks are not static but rather shift between different parts of the system (Lawrence and Buss 1994; Moss and Yu 1999).
 These shifts may for example be due to the sequence of random events or due to a gradual change in the system.
 A non-bottleneck entity may become a bottleneck, for example due to a breakdown, and similarly a bottleneck may become a non-bottleneck.

-Finding the bottleneck is no trivial task, and [10] for example simply recommends that '... the best approach is often to go to the production floor and ask knowledgeable employees ...'.
+Finding the bottleneck is no trivial task, and (Cox and Spencer 1997) for example simply recommends that '... the best approach is often to go to the production floor and ask knowledgeable employees ...'.
 A number of systematic methods are available to find the bottleneck for discrete event systems, although most methods are flawed.
-One approach measures the utilization of the different entities of the system [11], and the entity with the highest utilization is considered the bottleneck.
+One approach measures the utilization of the different entities of the system (Law and Kelton 2000), and the entity with the highest utilization is considered the bottleneck.
 Yet, this method is not very accurate, finds sometimes an incorrect bottleneck, does not work for shifting bottlenecks and does not return a quantitative measure of the bottleneck constraint.